dtn7/awesome-dtn/README.md

 - [OPS](https://github.com/ComNets-Bremen/OPS) - The Opportunistic Protocol Simulator (OPS, pronounced as oops!!!) is a set of simulation models for OMNeT++ to simulate opportunistic networks.
 - [OPSlite](https://github.com/ComNets-Bremen/OPSLite) - OPSLite is a scaled-down, light-weight version of OPS.
 - [dtnsim](https://github.com/h-ohsaki/dtnsim) - dtnsim is a DTN (Delay/Disruption-Tolerant Networking) simulator written in Python.
+- [dtnsim](https://bitbucket.org/lcd-unc-ar/dtnsim/) - an OMNET++ simulation that can also be used with ION and HDTN (extra branch) implementations
 - [pydtnsim](https://github.com/ducktec/pydtnsim) - An event-discrete DTN simulation environment written in Python.
 Focused on evaluating routing approaches.
 - [ns3 dtn](https://github.com/sergiosvieira/ns3-dtn) - rfc 5050 implementation for ns3, mostly undocumented
+- [PONS](https://github.com/gh0st42/PONS) - The Python Opportunistic Network Simulator.
+Run DTN simulations using SimPy.

 ## Videos